Thursday, August 28, 2025

 Ditch the Disposables

-Single-use plastics may seem harmless, but many contain chemicals linked to hormoe disruption and other health risks.
+Single-use plastics may seem harmless, but many contain chemicals linked to hormone disruption and other health risks.
 Swapping in reusable plates, cups, utensils, and napkins helps protect both people and the planet.

 Consider upscaling your event to glass plates—that simple touch could make your event more elegant.
 Of course, you may have events where reusable plastic plates might be more appropriate.
 If you don’t have enough dishes, consider shopping at resale shops to build a supply.
 Or borrow from family members or friends.
 You could also rent reusable place settings from SCARCE in Addison, IL, for your event.
 These place settings include reusable plates in glass or plastic, cloth napkins, and butter knives, forks, and spoons.
 Another option is to have guests bring their own dishes to eat on and then take back home.
 This might sound out of the ordinary but the Wild Ones Greater DuPage Chapter has everyone bring their own dishes at their annual potluck dinners, and it is fun to see everyone’s different dishes.
 Avoid plastic straws and stirrers—go without or offer paper or reusable metal versions.